python/devguide/developers.rst

 Permissions History
 -------------------

+- Stefan Behnel was given push privilages on April 8, 2019 by Brett Cannon, on the recommendation of Serhiy Storchaka.

-- Stéphane Wirtel was given push privileges on April 8, 2019 by the Steering Council, on the recommendation of Julien Palard and Victor Stinner.
+- Stéphane Wirtel was given push privileges on April 8, 2019 by Brett Cannon, on the recommendation of Julien Palard and Victor Stinner.

 - Cheryl Sabella was given push privileges on February 19, 2019 by Brett Cannon, on the recommendation of Terry Jan Reedy and Victor Stinner.